CommentFinder/CommentFinder/README.md

 ###  Reproduce our work
 *Run the jupyter-notebook script from top to bottom.

-For RQ1: How effective is the proposed AutoComment compared to the state-of-the-art? => RQ1_RQ2.ipynb
+For RQ1: How effective is the proposed CommentFinder compared to the state-of-the-art? => RQ1_RQ2.ipynb

-For RQ2: How efficient is the proposed AutoComment compared to the state-of-the-art? => RQ1_RQ2.ipynb
+For RQ2: How efficient is the proposed CommentFinder compared to the state-of-the-art? => RQ1_RQ2.ipynb

-For RQ3: What is the impact of similarity techniques on the effectiveness and efficiency of AutoComment? => RQ3.ipynb
+For RQ3: What is the impact of similarity techniques on the effectiveness and efficiency of CommentFinder? => RQ3.ipynb